 Step 2 - Shut Down the Power Supply

-Before working on the wire splicing and installation of the junction box, make sure to shut down the power supply inside the home for safety purposes.
-This can be done by either switching the circuit breaker off or removing the fuse.
-Afterward, double check the current using a voltmeter or multi-meter.
+Before working on the wire splicing and installation of the junction box, make sure to turn off the circuit breaker inside the main panel, to prevent accidents.
+Afterward, double-check the current using a voltmeter or multimeter.
 Safety should always be a priority when working with electrical projects, so make sure that there is no current running through the wires.

 Step 3 - Mount the Box

-Before proceeding to connect the two set of wires together, mount the box onto the planned location first.
+Before proceeding to connect the two sets of wires together, mount the box onto the planned location first.
 Make sure that the screws are set tight to hold the box firmly.

 Step 4 - Insert the Wires

 Take off the cover plate of the electrical junction box first.
-Then open or remove the two knockouts on the box to insert both sets of wires inside the box.
+Then open or remove the two knockouts on the box to insert both sets of wires inside the box using cable clamps to secure them.
 Slide the wires inside the box until a sufficient length is inserted.

 Step 5 - Connect the Wires

 Follow the color codes on the wires completely.
 All of the black or hot wires should be connected together.
 White or neutral wires should be connected to other neutral wires as well.
 Connect the green or bare wire to the other green or bare wire to complete the connection.
 To make the connection, twist the wires together using pliers.
 Make sure to use wire nuts to cover the connection between wires.
-Red wire nuts can be used to cover the black and white wires.
-Green wire nuts can be used to cover the bare wire connection.
+Color-coded wire nuts determine what sizes and how many wires can fit inside each specific wire nut.
+Wire nuts can also be used to secure the bare ground wire connections.

 Step 6 - Install the Cover